-The ultimate goal of digital transformation is to use digital to dramatically change the organisation for the benefit of stakeholders and tenants alike – providing better customer service and access to information while optimising operations along the way.
+The ultimate goal of digital transformation in housing associations is to use digital to dramatically change the organisation for the benefit of stakeholders and tenants alike – providing better customer service and access to information while optimising operations along the way.
 But all of this good stuff can only happen when organisational vision, customer experience, processes and technology are all aligned.

 Across the sector, organisations are at very different stages of the journey and those in charge of implementing the programme are going to need a lot of support to achieve the full transformations.
 Small steps towards this vision can help, rather than trying to deliver everything in one go.

 The mindset of your organisation across the board can have a huge impact on the success of your project.
 Some of the biggest problems that ultimately block the programme from launching come from taking shortcuts or ignoring the importance of mindset.

 The first step is about understanding: the current ways of working, the mindset and culture of all those involved – employee, customer, partners.
 Before reaching an understanding of how processes, relationships and connections can be improved, you must know how they currently function.
 There may be healthy patterns to retain and enhance, as well as wasteful procedures that can be replaced.
 And you need to involve everyone – digital transformation doesn’t just come from the IT department, the entire organisation needs to be on the same page.